What Are the Best Colors for Corporate Branding?APRIL 15, 2021| SpeedPro

 When someone sees your logo on a product, walks by your storefront on the street or visits your website, they are going to notice the color scheme and have an emotional reaction to it.
 Of course, this doesn’t mean that a red logo will make the viewer immediately feel like they are starving.
 But, it does mean the colors are likely going to generate a more subtle, subconscious response in the viewer.

 Choosing the wrong color for an advertisement — say, a serious brown for a fun, new children’s toy — may confuse the viewer or simply not catch their attention.
 If the color scheme is appropriate for the product or company as a whole, you are more likely to create the type of response that you want.
 Whether or not you recognize it, your color scheme will generate an emotional response in viewers, so it’s essential to know which colors are most likely to deliver the effect you want.

-Recently, a study broke down the associations of color in marketing and found that color does play a significant role in establishing a brand’s personality, affecting purchases and influencing likeability and familiarity.
+A study broke down the associations of color in marketing and found that color does play a significant role in establishing a brand’s personality, affecting purchases and influencing likeability and familiarity.
 These findings highlight the importance of color and the need to think deeply about how one wants to brand their company.
 If you’re going to establish a strong brand identity, having a memorable color scheme is a great place to start.

 The Basics of Color

 To know which colors you should use for your company, first you need to know the feelings colors typically evoke in audiences.
 Though there are multiple shades of colors and endless variations, the list below describes the main colors companies use to brand themselves and gives some insight into why companies use these colors:

 Yellow is an attention-grabbing color that signals optimism, extraversion, friendliness, happiness and cheerfulness.
 It can also signal feelings of caution and cowardice, along with causing a potential strain on the eyes.
 Despite its potential downsides, it’s a go-to color for many companies, with National Geographic, IKEA, and Sprint all employing it in their logos.